saschanaz/glodule/README.md

 It's useful for SystemJS users but a user may use CommonJS, AMD, or even ES2015 native module syntax.
 Glodule provides a low-level utility to use with any module loaders.

+### Why not module loader detection, e.g. `if (typeof module !== "undefined" && typeof module.exports !== "undefined")`?

+ES2015 module syntax does not allow dynamic detecting and exporting.
+Glodule allows using any module system without modifying existing library codes, which helps when your target libraries are from third-parties.

 ### Use

 ```js